A vanilla MLP, trained on MNIST

 b: 128 b: 10

-I have one hidden layer with 128 neurons, but you can have as many hidden layers as you want, as many neurons as you want.
-In practice, there's a lot of room for experimentation.
+I have one hidden layer with 128 neurons, but you can have as many hidden layers as you want, as many neurons as you want — there's plenty of room for experimentation.

 Why "Hidden" Layer?

-Without hidden layers, a neural network is just a linear model (like logistic regression).
-A linear model can only learn linear relationships between the input and output.
-This means that it can only learn to separate the input space into two regions with a straight line (or hyperplane in higher dimensions).
+Without hidden layers, a neural network is just a linear model — like logistic regression.
+A linear model can only learn linear relationships between input and output, which means it can only separate the input space with a straight line (or hyperplane in higher dimensions).

-The XOR problem is a classic example of a problem that cannot be solved with a linear model.
-A network without hidden layers cannot solve this, but one with even a single hidden layer can.
+The XOR problem is the classic example of a problem a linear model can't solve.
+A network without hidden layers can't handle it.
+One with even a single hidden layer can.

-Hidden layers are crucial in neural networks for several fundamental reasons:
+Hidden layers are crucial in neural networks for a few fundamental reasons:

-As for why they are called "hidden," I guess it is what people call them in the early days of neural networks.
-I also found people called them that since they are not visible to the outside world, and they are not part of the input or output.
+As for why they're called "hidden" — that's just what people called them in the early days of neural networks.
+The reasoning: they aren't visible to the outside world, since they're neither input nor output.

-So in short, hidden layers are the backbone of neural networks.
-They allow the network to learn complex, non-linear relationships in data and automatically extract useful features from raw input data.
-The math underneath is more complicated that this, but I write them in more details on my GitHub repository or my first page of this series.
+In short, hidden layers are the backbone of neural networks.
+They allow the network to learn complex, non-linear relationships and to extract useful features from raw input automatically.
+The math gets more involved than this, but I've written it up in more detail in the GitHub repo and in the first plate of this series.

-For the result, training completed in 63.94 seconds with a final accuracy of 97.66% on the test set.
-So it is just a literal minute.
+For the result: training completed in 63.94 seconds with a final accuracy of 97.66% on the test set.
+About a minute.

 The Neural Network is just a Function

-For me, I found it reassuring in 2 ways:
+For me, this framing is reassuring in two ways:

-1. It demystifies the whole thing.
-It is just a function, and we can understand it.
+- It demystifies the whole thing.
+It's just a function, and we can understand it.

-2. It can be complicated, and that's good.
-It means we can be more creative with it to solve bigger problems, which of course, we have already been so far into this.
+- It can be complicated, and that's good.
+It means we can be creative with it to solve bigger problems — which, of course, is what we've been doing all along.

 What's next?

-Next up is the Convolutional Neural Networks, or CNNs and how it can solve the spatial structure of the image problem.
+Next up: the Convolutional Neural Network, or CNN, and how it handles the spatial structure of images.

-This Youtube video is my main inspiration for this blog.
-A notebook that introduces neural network and deep learning is also worth a look.
+For the inspiration trail: this YouTube video was my main starting point, and this book on neural networks and deep learning is also worth a look.